The White Trail roughly parallels the Red Trail, other than a loop at either end to intersect the Red Trail.

 ![]() |

 This is the section of West Rock that inspired me to begin trail work.
 I led a group hike in 2006.
 When I came to this section where all the blazes had faded away, I continued straight because that seemed to be the obvious choice at the time.
 When I ended up in someone's backyard, I realized I was no longer on the Red Trail.
-When I blazed this turn in 2007, I also tossed brush on the false trail, which does get removed by other people. |
+When I blazed this turn in 2007, I also tossed brush on the false trail to make sure others do not make the same mistake.

 The Red Trail features numerous mountain laurel plants in this narrow, twisting section of the trail between the two crossings of Mountain Road.